RobertLucey/pdf2ebook/README.md

 Usage
 -----

-`pdf2epub --in something.pdf --out other.epub`
+`pdf2epub --in something.pdf --out other.epub --title "Optional but helpful title"`